mollywilliams/grace-notes.github.io/_topics/separation.md

 **Separate from the world.**

-* [John 15:19] (https://www.biblegateway.com/passage/?search=John+15%3A19), “_If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you._”
+* John 15:19, “_If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you._”

 **Separate from the works of darkness.**